aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

 #### Methods

-* `invoke(container: Container, fn: Function, dependencies: any): any` - Invokes the function with the provided dependencies.
+* `invoke(container: Container, fn: Function, dependencies: ): any` - Invokes the function with the provided dependencies.
   * `container: Container` - The calling container.
   * `fn: Function` - The constructor or factory function.
-  * `dependencies: any` - The dependencies of the function call.
+  * `dependencies: ` - The dependencies of the function call.

-* `invokeWithDynamicDependencies(container: Container, fn: Function, staticDependencies: any, dynamicDependencies: any): any` - Invokes the function with the provided dependencies.
+* `invokeWithDynamicDependencies(container: Container, fn: Function, staticDependencies: , dynamicDependencies: ): any` - Invokes the function with the provided dependencies.
   * `container: Container` - The calling container.
   * `fn: Function` - The constructor or factory function.
-  * `staticDependencies: any` - The static dependencies of the function.
+  * `staticDependencies: ` - The static dependencies of the function.
-  * `dynamicDependencies: any` - Additional dependencies to use during invocation.
+  * `dynamicDependencies: ` - Additional dependencies to use during invocation.